azics/azics/README.md

 Interested in React.js and automated-testing

-Hobbies: creating arcade games using canvas, solving logic problems
+Hobbies: work with canvas, solving logic problems

 ## Skills